Definition of Defensive Interval Ratio?

 - DIR = 30.218 days

-Therefore, the defensive interval ratio of ADF Ltd stood at 30 days during the last financial year which indicates that the company’s current assets will be able to support its operating expenses for 30 days.
+Therefore, the defensive interval ratio of ADF Ltd stood at 30 days during the last financial year, indicating that the company’s current assets can support its operating expenses for 30 days.

 Example – #2